28 Web Developer Resume Examples Built for 2026

 • For a seasoned web developer, show off your technical chops and diversity in your projects and you’ll have potential employers sold on your capacity to meet their technological needs.

 • Recounting projects that employed a variety of coding languages and development tools (think HTML, CSS, JavaScript, Node.js, and Django.js)?
-That pegs you as the technically versatile forward-thinker companies are dying to snatch up.
 You can always expound on these projects in your web developer cover letter.

 Senior Web Developer Resume